cabforum/servercert/docs/BRv.1.3.0.md

 If the Subject Identity Information is to include a DBA or tradename, the CA SHALL verify the Applicant's right to use the DBA/tradename using at least one of the following:

-1. 1.Documentation provided by, or communication with, a government agency in the jurisdiction of the Applicant's legal creation, existence, or recognition;
+1. Documentation provided by, or communication with, a government agency in the jurisdiction of the Applicant's legal creation, existence, or recognition;
-2. 2.A Reliable Data Source;
+2. A Reliable Data Source;
-3. 3.Communication with a government agency responsible for the management of such DBAs or tradenames;
+3. Communication with a government agency responsible for the management of such DBAs or tradenames;
-4. 4.An Attestation Letter accompanied by documentary support; or
+4. An Attestation Letter accompanied by documentary support; or
-5. 5.A utility bill, bank statement, credit card statement, government-issued tax document, or other form of identification that the CA determines to be reliable.
+5. A utility bill, bank statement, credit card statement, government-issued tax document, or other form of identification that the CA determines to be reliable.

 #### 3.2.2.3.Verification of Country